 Iroha-tei Unagi Restaurant

-This restaurant is called Iroha-tei.
-It is a hidden eel restaurant in Nakano, visited by a lot of celebrities.
-Iroha-tei offers a wide range of dishes from grilled eel skewers to unajyu, eel on rice.
-It is a cosy place to enjoy delicious eel along with some drinks.
-In winter, the restaurant also serves different kinds of hot pots.
+Iroha-tei is a hidden eel restaurant in Nakano frequented by many celebrities.
+Offering a cosy ambiance, you can enjoy a range of dishes from grilled eel skewers to unajyu, eel on rice.
+In winter, the restaurant also serves various hot pots.

 Find out more about Iroha-tei Unagi Restaurant here on Google maps.